Tlee43/Tlee43.github.io/_pages/about.md

 ## About

 Hi!
 I am a PhD student, supervised by [Amos Storkey](https://homepages.inf.ed.ac.uk/amos/), in the school of Informatics at Edinburgh University and I am part of the [Bayesian and Neural Systems group](https://www.bayeswatch.com/).
-My primary interests are in machine learning, and I currently focus on designing and analysing systems which learn to perform tasks given an online stream of data.
+My primary interests are in machine learning.
+I currently focus on designing and analysing deep-learning based systems which learn and increase their knowledge incrementally as they see more and more data.
 Prior to the PhD, I completed a master's and bachelor's in Computer Science at the University of Cambridge.

 ## Publications